Develop an API Proxy¶

 - To disable security for the entire API, clear the OAuth2 checkbox.

-- To disable security for a specific API resource, go to the Permissions section, click to expand the relevant resource and then turn off the Security toggle.
+- To disable security for a specific resource, expand the relevant resource and turn off the Security toggle.

 - Click Apply.